Book a Call

 When I grew weary in the afternoon heat, I would lie back on the bush floor, checking for random spiders and snakes nearby.
 I’d contemplate the clear blue sky through the canopy of tall eucalyptus trees.
 Sometimes, there would be a breeze in the tops of the trees, creating a symphony.
 Sometimes, puffs of clouds wafted by.
 I would stay there in this little portion of heaven until I sensed it was time for dinner and I needed to be home.

-It's essential that, as adults, we nourish the child within and take time to let go, relax, and fill up with the wonder of creation.
-To connect with something greater, more life-affirming than any stress we are currently going through.
+It's essential that, as adults, we nourish the child within and take time to let go, relax, and fill up with the wonderful healing power of nature— and connect with something greater, more life-affirming than any stress we are currently going through.

 If you need help to let go and gain freedom from stress, grief, anger, resentment, frustration, or worries.
 Please reach out.
 I'd love to help.
-Click the 20-minute complimentary consultation button below.
+Click the 20-minute complimentary consultation button below if you have questions or email me at info@gailmae to request a session.

 Gail Mae